256dpi/hanya/README.md

 If we pass the argument _item-by-slug_ and the slug we get our item, else all items from the table are returned.

-### If Loop
+### All in One

-The render of an news item is also set in the _tree/news.html_ page file.
+The rendering of a news item is also set in the _tree/news.html_ page file.
 So we need to check if there is an slug added to the url to view the item or when not view the news list.
-To cover this issue we need an if loop to check for the `$new(slug)` variables availability.
+To cover this issue we use a condition to check for the `$new(slug)` variables availability.
 We extend the example from above with this code:

 	[?($news(slug))]
 		[news(item-by-slug|$news(slug))]